 - Companion Cube: His rifle.

-- Determinator: And how!
-He dragged hsi way through 100 miles of wilderness, for the sake of revenge.
+- Determinator: You better believe it!
+He dragged his way through 100 miles of wilderness, all for the sake of revenge.

 - Easily Forgiven: Bridger and Fitzgerald, once Glass found them.
 He simply let them go.

 - Human Sacrifice: Practiced by the Pawnees.

 - Injun Country: The reason Henry, Bridger and Fitzgerald left him was because they were afraid of the hostile Indian territory.

 - It's Personal: With the Arikaras, for most of his life.
 Also, when Fitzgerald stole his beloved rifle, enticing his Roaring Rampage of Revenge.

 - Kill It with Fire: The nature of the Human Sacrifice practiced by the Pawnees involved buring the victim alive.

 - Knife Nut: He managed to kill the grizzly bear with his knife.
 Although that was it, for Fitzgerald stole it afterwards.